sanity-io/GROQ/spec/Section 2 -- Syntax.md

 # Syntax

 A GROQ query is a string consisting of Unicode characters.
-The encoding of the query string is implementation-defined, but UTF-8 is be the preferred choice.
-A query consist of a single {Expression}, with {WhiteSpace }and {Comment} allowed anywhere with no effect on the interpratation.
+The encoding of the query string is implementation-defined, but UTF-8 is the preferred choice.
+A query consist of a single {Expression}, with {WhiteSpace} and {Comment} allowed anywhere with no effect on the interpratation.

 SourceCharacter : "any Unicode character"